raucao/liquid_interface/README.md

 At the moment this is just a fun project.
 The intention is to build a light-weight base for LiquidFeedback API client applications, as well as to add some useful features like e.g. statistics and valuable LF tools.

-More information on LiquidFeedback: http://www.public-software-group.org/liquid_feedback
+More information on LiquidFeedback: <http://www.public-software-group.org/liquid_feedback>
+This is what (part of) the frontend currently looks like: <http://img.skitch.com/20100606-r85edfmp742brbi6t38sxwjwb3.jpg>

 Dependencies
 ============